Guy Juke: Graphic artist

 Arriving in Austin Juke began his career writing and illustrating underground comics.
 Immersing himself in the Austin music scene, particularly the Armadillo World Headquarters, Juke became acquainted with local music poster artists.
 Soon he began creating concert posters himself.
 He developed a recognizable style using blocky, sharp-edged figures on angular, geometric settings.
-His work is slso recognized for its darkly detailed, sometimes shadowy figures inspired by horror films, haunting western landscapes, and loopy cartoon characters.
+His work is also recognized for its darkly detailed, sometimes shadowy figures inspired by horror films, haunting western landscapes, and loopy cartoon characters.

 Poster historian Nels Jacobson wrote about Juke, "More than any other Austin poster artist, his work exhibits a strikingly broad cross-section of styles - from realistic portraits to Merrie Melodies takeoffs, from old-style ersatz woodcuts to New Wave minimalism."

 His talent earned him recognition as one of the artists collectively known as the 'Armadillo Art Squad', a group centered around the Armadillo World Headquarters music scene.
 The group includes Micael Priest and Jim Franklin, Kerry Awn, Danny Garrett, Bill Narum, and Sam Yeates.

 He created concert posters using his unique graphic design for many performers including Joe Ely, B-52s, Willie Nelson, Frank Zappa, Talking Heads, Pavarotti, Asleep at the Wheel, and Roy Buchanan.

 Juke's posters from the AWHQ era have become sought after collector's items, as are the silkscreened posters he created for The Austin Chronicle Music Awards and Austin's Carnaval.

 Juke's cubist bepop styled work is featured as the album cover for Joe Ely's 1980 Live Shots album.
 He is also credited with the cover art of The Ramones 1981 album Pleasant Dreams.
 Juke provided cover art for The Austin Chronicle from their beginning.
 In 2002, the Chronicle chose his Escher-esque self-meditation work for their 21st anniversary's cover.

 Video game maker Richard Garriott sought out Armadillo artists and Juke was one of those who responded, helping infuse funky alternative Austin into Garriott's high tech games.

 When author and musician Kinky Friedman campaigned for Texas Governor in 2006, Juke designed the campaign logos and posters.